Raise the Red Lantern: Plot

-Songlian feigns pregnancy, attempting to garner the majority of the master's time and, at the same time, attempting to become actually pregnant.
-Zhuoyun, however, is in league with Yan'er who finds and reveals a pair of bloodied undergarments, suggesting that Songlian had recently had her period, and discovers the pregnancy is a fraud.
-Zhuoyun summons the family physician, feigning concern for Songlian's "pregnancy".
-Doctor Gao (Gao-yisheng, Cui Zhigang), examines Songlian and determines the pregnancy to be a sham.
+Songlian feigns pregnancy, attempting to garner the majority of the master's time and, in the meantime, attempting to become actually pregnant.
+Zhuoyun, however, is in league with Yan'er, who finds and tells her about a pair of Songlian's undergarments stained with period blood.
+Zhuoyun asks the master to summon the family physician, feigning concern for Songlian's "pregnancy."
+Doctor Gao (Gao-yisheng, Cui Zhigang) examines Songlian and determines the pregnancy to be a sham.
 Infuriated, the master orders Songlian's lanterns covered with thick black canvas bags indefinitely.
 Blaming the sequence of events on Yan'er, Songlian reveals to the house that Yan'er's room is filled with red lanterns, which is against the rules.

 Yan'er is punished by having to kneel in the snow until she apologizes.
-Yan'er refuses to apologize, and thus remains kneeling in the snow throughout the night until she collapses.
-Yan'er falls sick and is taken to the hospital.
+She refuses to apologize, and thus remains kneeling in the snow throughout the night until she collapses.
+She falls sick and is taken to the hospital.

-Zhouyun asks Songlian to give her a haircut, and in doing so, Songlian cuts her ear.
-After hearing about this, Meishan reveals Zhuoyun's treachery when they were both pregnant with children.
-She advises Songlian to bear the master a son if she wants to maintain her place.

-Songlian while speaking to Meishan muses that it would be better if she just hanged herself.
+Songlian muses to Meishan that it would be better if she just hanged herself.
 Meishan says that she copes by amusing herself.
-Songlian comments that that Meishan at least has her affair with Doctor Gao to keep her happy.
+Songlian comments that Meishan at least has her affair with Doctor Gao to keep her happy.
 Meishan warns Songlian that if she tells anyone she will have to deal with her, and that she was going to see Gao that night.

-Songlian then asks for alcohol and a dinner to celebrate her twentieth birthday by herself.
-The servant tells her that Yan'er had died and that she died saying her name.
+Songlian asks for alcohol and a dinner to celebrate her twentieth birthday by herself.
+The servant tells her that Yan'er has died and that she died saying her name.
 She drinks to intoxication and laments she is all alone.
-Zhouyun comes with a servant to try to stop her behavior.
-She blurts out that Meishan had gone to see Doctor Gao, but she has no one.
+Zhouyun comes with a servant to try to stop her drunken behavior.
+Songlian accidentally lets slip Meishan's affair with Doctor Gao.

-When Songlian awakes she hears Meishan being dragged away by the servants.
+When Songlian awakes, she hears Meishan being dragged away by the servants.
 Zhuoyun thanks Songlian for letting her know.
-Zhuoyun's servant tells Songlian that Zhuoyun had found Meishan and the Doctor in bed in a hotel and that it was Songlian who told Zhuoyun this while she was drunk.
+Zhuoyun's servant tells Songlian that Zhuoyun had found Meishan and the Doctor in bed in a hotel, and that it was Songlian who told Zhuoyun this while she was drunk.

-Later Songlian sees Meishan dragged to a segregated room (referred to as the room of death earlier on because two women had been hanged there as punishment for committing adultery) on the roof of the estate.
-After the servants leave Songlian goes into the room and becomes hysterical, calling everyone a murderer.
+Songlian sees Meishan dragged to a segregated room (referred to as the room of death earlier on because two women had been hanged there as punishment for committing adultery) on the roof of the estate.
+After the servants leave, Songlian goes into the room and becomes hysterical, calling everyone a murderer.

 The Master demands to know what Songlian saw.
-Songlian in a distraught state said they were murderers.
+A distraught Songlian says they are murderers.
 The Master tells her she did not see a thing.